Do you have a business idea with the potential to trade online? This guide explains how to get your online business started.

 Decide what business structure you want to be in – Sole Trader or Limited Company?
 There are advantages and disadvantages to both business types.

 In general, Sole Traders take on more risk than Limited Companies.
-Sole Traders are personally liable for the debts of the business; therefore, you may need to sell off personal assets to repay debts.
+Sole Traders are personally liable for the business’s debts; therefore, you may need to sell off personal assets to repay debts.

 On the other hand, you should also consider the pros and cons of a Limited Company, as it might be the right option because the registration process creates a separate legal entity.
 This provides more security for you as you have limited liability as a company.